Interview with Ennahda party member.

 Articles Under Review

-Sanchez, Peter M., Kirstie L. Dobbs, David Doherty.
+Sanchez, Peter M., Kirstie Lynn Dobbs, David Doherty.
 “Skin Color and Pigmentocracy in Latin America: Support for Democracy.”
-Under Review at the Journal of Race, Ethnicity, and Politics.
+Revise and Re-submit at the Journal of Race, Ethnicity, and Politics.

 “The Impact of Democratization on the Formulation and Implementation of Tunisian Foreign Policy in the Post-Revolutionary Era” (with Peter J. Schraeder)